Team

 She’s also the co-author (along with Emma!) of The Complete College Essay Handbook: A Step-by-Step Guide to Writing the Personal Statement and the Supplemental Essays—naturally, she loves helping students uncover, explore, and then tell their stories throughout the application process.

-Emma’s alma maters include Nightingale-Bamford in New York City, Phillips Academy Andover, Harvard College, the Iowa Writers’ Workshop at the University of Iowa, and the University of California Santa Cruz, where she received her Ph.D. in Literature.
-Always a passionate writer and editor, she has worked as a literary scout in New York City, created guides for SparkNotes, taught composition and creative writing to undergraduates, edited a literary magazine, written articles for an agricultural news site, and published her poetry and essays in a number of different outlets.
-She has been helping students write college application essays since 2016, and in 2021, she co-authored The Complete College Essay Handbook with Brittany.
-She is currently a Visiting Professor of English at Xavier University.
+Emma is a writer, editor, and educator with a lifelong passion for words.
+She studied at Nightingale-Bamford in New York City and Phillips Academy Andover before earning degrees from Harvard College, the Iowa Writers’ Workshop, and the University of California, Santa Cruz, where she completed her Ph.D. in Literature.
+Her career has taken her from literary scouting in New York City to teaching composition and creative writing at the university level.
+Along the way, she has created study guides for SparkNotes, edited a literary magazine, contributed to an agricultural news site, and published her poetry and essays in various outlets.
+Since 2016, she has helped students craft compelling college application essays, and in 2021, she co-authored The Complete College Essay Handbook with Brittany.
+She is currently a Visiting Professor of English at Xavier University in Cincinnati, Ohio.
+A dedicated language learner, Emma has at various times considered herself proficient in Russian, French, Latin, and Ancient Greek.

 Kris graduated from Harvard University with a BA in economics and completed his MFA in fiction at the Iowa Writers’ Workshop, where he received the top student and post-graduate fellowship funding and where his thesis advisor was Pulitzer Prize winner Paul Harding.
 In between those two degrees, he worked in finance in Vietnam, started an education consulting company in China, and taught lawyers in Lithuania.
 His essays and photography have appeared in various outlets, including The Economist’s Intelligent Life magazine, The Browser and The Millions.
-He currently splits his time between Berlin and Philadelphia and is working on a novel.
+He currently splits his time between Vilnius, Berlin, and Philadelphia and is working on a novel.
+He can get around in German, French, Spanish and Mandarin, and has traveled to over 50 countries.
+When he’s not reading or writing, he loves cooking from the Fuschia Dunlop cookbook, playing basketball (with more effort than skill), going dancing, catching up on economic news, or watching movies from the Criterion Collection.

-Mike is pursuing his PhD in English Literature at Duke University, where he was awarded the two top fellowships available to graduate students.
-He holds a dual B.A. in English and Economics summa cum laude from Rutgers University, where he also received Honors for his English Creative Thesis (a collection of short stories) and won numerous writing contests.
-Between finishing undergrad and enrolling in Duke’s doctoral program, Mike spent a year teaching English to high school students in France.
-As a graduate student, he primarily studies contemporary fiction, but he’s also written on Victorian novels, existentialism, and film.
+Mike holds a dual B.A. in English and Economics summa cum laude from Rutgers University, where he also received Honors for his English Creative Thesis (a collection of short stories) and won numerous writing contests.
+After finishing undergrad, Mike spent a year teaching English to high school students in France (he still goes back most of each summer).
+He is currently writing his dissertation for his PhD in English Literature, focusing on contemporary American fiction and film.
+Mike speaks French and Russian.

 If you would like to learn more about working with BMC or review our coach bios, please email us.